MidHunterX/Project-Launcher/README.md

 - Detect your project type automatically
 - Install dependencies if needed
 - Start required services
-- Create a tmux session with appropriate windows
+- Create a tmux session (if available) with appropriate windows
 - Launch your development server
-- Run post-initialization commands if enabled
+- Run post-initialization commands if enabled (need tmux)

 ## ⚙️ Configuration